01 Jul 2025

 (2002 – 2003)

-In 2003 the Western Bay of Plenty’s own community foundation was launched and named Acorn, echoing the proverb “Great oaks from little acorns grow.”
-The very first fund came from the trustees of long-time volunteer Edna Brown, instantly proving that ordinary Kiwis could leave extraordinary legacies close to home.
+In 2003, the Western Bay of Plenty’s own community foundation was launched and named Acorn, echoing the proverb “Great oaks from little acorns grow.”
+The very first fund came from the trustees of a generous local donor Edna Brown, instantly proving that ordinary Kiwis could leave extraordinary legacies close to home.

 Establishing the Foundation.